Background Image

 • Plant‑microbe interactions

-• Microbial/plant functional genomics
+• Microbial and plant functional genomics

-• Isolation and characterisation of assembled microbial consortia.
+• Isolation and characterisation of microbial consortia

 Publications